Joan has been writing professionally since 1988. She has written articles for publications such as Katy Magazine, eHow, and Triond.

 LIDAR stands for Light Detection and Ranging.
 Police use LIDAR to calculate car and truck speed much like RADAR is used, only LIDAR uses light instead of sound.
 LIDAR aims an infrared light beam toward a vehicle and measures how long it takes for the light waves to reflect back.
-The light pulses have the advantage of traveling at the speed of light instead of the speed of sound, which provide a reading a bit more quickly than RADAR.
+The light pulses have the advantage of traveling at the speed of light instead of the speed of sound, which provides a reading a bit more quickly than RADAR.

 Average Speed Computers 81

-Another weapon in the police arsenal is the average speed computer.
-Airplanes and a stopwatch are used to time how long it takes a vehicle to get from a starting point to an end point marked out on the street pavement below.
-An on-board computer calculates the speed using an average speed program.
+Another weapon in the police arsenal is the average-speed computer.
+Airplanes and a stopwatch are used to time how long it takes a vehicle to get from a starting point to an endpoint marked out on the street pavement below.
+An onboard computer calculates the speed using an average speed program.
 If the vehicle appears to be speeding, the pilot radios ahead to a police patrol unit, who then can stop the driver and give him or her the gift of a speeding ticket.

 Anemometers are wind speed instruments used by meteorologists.
 These devices have 3 or 4 cups attached to a central spoke.
-As the cups catch the movement of air, they spin on the spoke, and the revolutions per minute are converted to an air speed or wind speed.
+As the cups catch the movement of air, they spin on the spoke, and the revolutions per minute are converted to an airspeed or wind speed.

 No matter what is being measured for speed, having the right instrument is essential.
-It is also important to Make sure that instrument is working properly in order to obtain correct speed measurements.
+It is also important to Make sure that the instrument is working properly in order to obtain correct speed measurements.

 © 2011 Joan Whetzel

 julia on March 29, 2018: